Skip to main content

 Rule Summary

-This action is in response to the August 21, 2018 opinion by the U.S. Court of Appeals for the District of Columbia Circuit (Utility Solid Waste Activities Group, et al v.
-EPA) that vacated and remanded the provision that exempted inactive impoundments at inactive facilities from the April 17, 2015 CCR rule.
+This action was in response to the August 21, 2018 opinion by the U.S. Court of Appeals for the District of Columbia Circuit (Utility Solid Waste Activities Group, et al v.
+EPA (pdf)(596 KB)) that vacated and remanded the provision that exempted inactive impoundments at inactive facilities from the April 17, 2015 CCR rule.
 These new regulations are also driven by the record, which clearly demonstrates that regulating legacy CCR surface impoundments will have significant public health and environmental benefits.
 This is because legacy CCR surface impoundments are more likely to be unlined and unmonitored, making them more prone to leaks and structural problems than units at utilities that are currently in service.

 In addition, through implementation of the 2015 CCR rule, EPA found areas at regulated CCR facilities where CCR was disposed of or managed on land outside of regulated units at CCR facilities, referred to as “CCR management units.”
 Groundwater monitoring shows CCR management units pose risks to groundwater and human health and the environment.
 So, in this final rule, EPA established groundwater monitoring, corrective action, closure, and post closure care requirements for all CCR management units (regardless of how or when that CCR was placed) at regulated CCR facilities.
 This rule advances the agency’s commitment to protecting communities, groundwater, waterways, drinking water, and the air from CCR contamination.